Skip to main content

 Build

-The Medicine Ball Crunches are performed lying on your back while holding a medicine ball above your chest or with slightly bent arms.
-As you lift your upper body off the floor, the added weight increases the demand on the abdominal muscles, making the movement more challenging and effective for strength development.
+Medicine Ball Crunches add external resistance to a standard crunch by holding a medicine ball above the chest or with slightly bent arms.
+As you lift your upper body off the floor, the added weight increases abdominal demand significantly.
+Adding resistance during sit-up and crunch variations produces greater core muscle activation compared to bodyweight-only versions (Saeterbakken et al., 2014).

-The exercise emphasizes controlled spinal flexion and proper core engagement.
-Keeping the lower back in contact with the floor helps ensure the abs do the work, while the medicine ball increases time under tension without requiring excessive range of motion.
-This makes the exercise effective for both muscle endurance and hypertrophy-focused core training.
+The movement emphasizes controlled spinal flexion and deliberate core engagement.
+Keeping the lower back in contact with the floor ensures the abs do the primary work, while the medicine ball increases time under tension without requiring excessive range of motion.
+Trunk muscles respond well to loaded, controlled movements — exercises using medicine balls generate meaningful activation across the abdominal wall (Ikeda et al., 2009).

-Medicine Ball Crunches are well suited for intermediate to advanced workouts but can be scaled easily by adjusting the weight of the ball or limiting the crunch height.
-They fit seamlessly into core circuits, strength sessions, or conditioning workouts where added resistance is needed to progress abdominal strength.
+Medicine Ball Crunches suit intermediate to advanced core training but scale easily by adjusting ball weight or crunch height.
+They fit seamlessly into core circuits, strength sessions, or conditioning workouts where added resistance is needed to push abdominal development beyond what bodyweight alone can deliver.

 1. Lie on your back with your knees bent and feet flat on the floor, hip-width apart.